paul-musgrave/aic-terraform/notes/map.md

         2: False,
         ...
         n: False,
-        'i': False,
-        'H': True,
+        'H': True, # HQ
-        'f': True,
+        'f': True, # factory
         ...
     }

 where each terrain type is mapped to a boolean value indicating whether the particular terrain type can have ownership.
-Types `1, ..., n` will represent generic terrain types, and characters will be used for specialized squares, e.g. `'H'` = HQ, `'i'` = inert.
+Types `1, ..., n` will represent generic terrain types, and characters will be used for specialized squares.

 The conversion costs from terrain type A to terrain type B are passed to each player bot at the beginning of each game.